jeffthomasiii/Just-a-Thought/_posts/2025-07-01-clothed-in-strength.md

 author: Jeff Thomas III
 categories: [Faith, Devotional, Scripture Study]
 tags: [Proverbs 31, godly character, biblical womanhood, faith, strength, courage, future, trust, exegesis]
 excerpt: "Proverbs 31:25 paints a powerful image of a woman clothed not in fashion, but in fortitude.
-Her fearless laughter at the future isn’t naivety—it’s trust.
+Her fearless laughter at the future isn’t naivety, it’s trust.
 What if this was how we walked into uncertainty?"
 image: /assets/images/clothed-in-strength.jpg
 ---